-The open-floor versus close-floor office layout debate is a hot topic, and it’s no wonder why: personal space is a, well, personal issue.
+The open-floor plan versus close-floor office layout debate is a hot topic, and it’s no wonder why: personal space is a, well, personal issue.
 If you’re thinking of making your office space in Arizona a cubicle-free zone, pay careful attention.
 Not every employee will feel comfortable or productive in an open floor plan.

 An Arizona commercial office space with an open floor plan will see visible benefits when choosing to use this layout.

 - People are 20% more active when working in an open space.
 Without the cubicle walls to confine them to a small area, people feel more free to walk around and brainstorm.
 More movement = less stress.